codemagic-ci-cd/codemagic-docs/content/partials/quickstart/create-yaml-intro.md

 ---
+title: Creating codemagic.yaml
 ---

-## Creating codemagic.yaml
 In order to use `codemagic.yaml` for build configuration on Codemagic, it has to be committed to your repository.
 The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.
 Detailed explanation can be found [here](../yaml/yaml-getting-started).

 {{<notebox>}}
 **Tip**
-You can find the complete codemagic.yaml example in [Codemagic Sample Projects](https://github.com/codemagic-ci-cd/codemagic-sample-projects/blob/main/react-native/react-native-demo-project/codemagic.yaml#L5).
+You can find codemagic.yaml examples in [Codemagic Sample Projects](https://github.com/codemagic-ci-cd/codemagic-sample-projects/) repository.
 {{</notebox>}}

 If you prefer to write your `codemagic.yaml` file from scratch, you can start with this minimal configuration.